VoltLang/Diode/doc/jsonoutput.md

     `"osx"`: Mac OS X.
     `"metal"`: A Swedish progrock OS.
 You've probably never heard of it.

-`isP64` is a boolean value that is `true` if pointers are 64 bits in size.
+`isP64` is a boolean value that if present means pointers are 64 bits in size.

 `ptrSize` is the size of a pointer, in bytes.